There’s a wonderful moment in Alice in Wonderland when Alice asks the Cheshire Cat for directions.

 ‘Throughout my athletics career, the overall goal was always to be a better athlete than I was at that moment – whether next week, next month, or next year.
 The improvement was the goal.
 The medal was simply the ultimate reward for achieving that goal.’

 So how do you make sure you’re on the right path?
-Take the time to understand yourself.
+In the paraphrased words of Aeschylus – and about a million other quotable people since – you have to take the time to really understand yourself.

 The better you understand yourself, the better your next role will fit you.
-That means considered self-study, spending time to observe what you do and how you do it.
 In particular, you need to know four things: what you’re good at; what you want to develop; what you enjoy; and what you want to try:

 As Dan Pink shows in his book ‘Drive’, we all seek to have a level of competence in our careers – alongside autonomy, and relatedness.
 Having a role that we feel confident and secure in is vital for our happiness and sense of self-esteem, and being good at something also means we’re more likely to achieve things we can be proud of, helping to create a sense of worth and meaning in what we do.